Summertime Water Safety

 Summer is here.
 Perhaps the most popular summer activity in the Carolinas is swimming.
 Jumping into the water is the perfect way to escape the sweltering summer temperatures.
 But before you dive into the pool or take a dip in the ocean, it’s important to remember that water play has dangers, too.

-Around 1 in 10 people die from drowning every day, according to the National Safety Council (NSC).
+About 10 people die from drowning every day, according to the National Safety Council (NSC).
 Drowning is also the leading cause of death in children under four, and the numbers always spike in the summer.
-Other causes of water-related injury come from slip and falls, boating accidents, chlorine burns, pool accidents, and sunburn and sun poisoning.
+Other causes of water-related injury come from slips and falls, boating accidents, chlorine burns, pool accidents, and sunburn and sun poisoning.
 It’s important to be aware of these hazards and take active steps to prevent them.

 The Rock Hill personal injury attorneys at Stewart Law Offices care about your health and well-being.
 As you usher in summer, keep in mind the following water safety tips.